What Is Trust Score in Crypto and How to Rely on It When Investing?

 How Trust Scores Work (Factors and Sources)

-A Trust Score isn’t pulled out of thin air – it’s calculated by analyzing various aspects of a platform’s health and integrity.
-While different organizations have their own scoring formulas, most Trust Scores consider a common set of criteria:
+A Trust Score isn’t pulled out of thin air – it’s calculated by analyzing multiple dimensions of a platform’s health and integrity.
+While different organizations use their own scoring models, most Trust Scores are built on a shared foundation of core criteria that signal reliability and risk.

 Liquidity & Volume Quality